afieldi/2018-Riot-API-Challenge/README.md

 ```

 # Web Development
 The server was divided up into 4 main sections.
 These are the database itself (Database), a server to access the database (Database Server) and a management server(Management Server) that contains all the business logic and finally the Website.

 ![Image of Overall Architecture](https://i.imgur.com/FnAtuMf.png)

 ## Management Server
-The management server is the center of PROJECT_NAME_HERE.
+The management server is the center of Insert Mission Here.
 It is what connects all of the individual pieces together turning it into one functioning body.
 The website and the client both make calls for data and functionality to this server.
 After querying the Database Server and transforming any necessary data it returns them where they are displayed.
 This server is created using TypeScript along with an Express server.
 Along with the Database Server it is served on an EC2 Amazon Web Services instance.

 ## Database and Database Server